 - Industrial Design Major (B.F.A.) - Undergraduate

 - General Education Requirements (B.F.A.) - Undergraduate

 Industrial Design Portfolio

 You will study with our outstanding full- and part-time faculty and world-renowned professionals who visit the campus and host student visits at their ID studios in New York and New Jersey.
-Guest speakers from the fields of patent law, tool design, mechanical engineering, architecture, the sciences, and other business areas provide additional critical professional insights to your understanding of the field.
+Guest speakers from various segments of the design field, and sciences provide additional critical professional insights to your understanding of the profession.

 Click the links below to learn more: